RedAngel121/NytePack/README.md

 # WARNING:
 Single player worlds will break repeatedly as the pack is still under heavy development!
 - If you still want to play it then expect your stuff to be reset/borked a lot
-- No, I'm not helping you if something breaks, I'm probably working on a problem
+- No, I'm not helping you if something breaks, I'm probably working that problem anyway
 - You can get the pack as a full and always up to date release [here](https://github.com/RedAngel121/NytePack/releases/download/NytePack/NytePack_Installer.zip)
 - Requires Prism Launcher or AT Launcher to play, ***CurseForge and Microsoft are not compatable.***
 - Once a public server is ready I will be making an announcement in the Discord